diftucs/mumble-video/README.md

 docker-compose up -d
 ```

-Then open two clients on the same machine as the RTMP server with the plugin loaded.
+Then open two clients on the same machine as the RTMP server with the plugin loaded and enabled with keyevents.
 Connect them to the same server and press `0` in one of them.
 Check stdout for FFmpeg output.

 ## Compilation
 ```